raghavian/raghavian.github.io/_pages/about.md

 Raghavendra Selvan (Raghav) is currently an Assistant Professor at the University of Copenhagen, with joint responsibilities at the Machine Learning (ML) Section (Dept. of Computer Science), Kiehn Lab (Department of Neuroscience) and the Data Science Laboratory.
 He received his PhD in Medical Image Analysis (University of Copenhagen, 2018), his MSc degree in Communication Engineering in 2015 (Chalmers University, Sweden) and his Bachelor degree in Electronics and Communication Engineering degree in 2009 (BMS Institute of Technology, India).
 Raghavendra Selvan was born in Bangalore, India.

 His current research interests are broadly pertaining Resource Efficient ML, Medical Image Analysis with ML, Quantum Tensor Networks and Graph Neural Networks.
-Of late, another overarching theme of his research interests lie at the intersection of sustainability and ML where he is interested in investigating sustainability _with_ ML, and also the sustainability _of_ ML (Check out the reading group we are hosting on this topic [here](https://github.com/raghavian/SustainML)).
+Of late, another overarching theme of his research interests lie at the intersection of sustainability and ML where he is interested in investigating sustainability _with_ ML, and also the sustainability _of_ ML.

 News
 ======
+* Check out the ongoing reading group we are hosting on Sustainable Machine Learning [here](https://github.com/raghavian/SustainML)).
 * 2023-04: Contributed to a popular news article in [Süddeutsche Zeitung](https://www.sueddeutsche.de/wissen/chat-gpt-energieverbrauch-ki-1.5780744) on the carbon footprint of large language models.
 * 2023-01: Funding for one PhD student to study fronto-temporal dementia with AI at St. Andrews University as co-applicant
 * 2023-01: [Paper](https://pubs.rsc.org/en/content/articlehtml/2022/dd/d2dd00086e) accepted to Digital Discovery